Architecture and Design

 4. Plugin System: Easy addition of third-party algorithms

-5. Type System: Full type hints coverage (currently 65%)
+5. Type System: Expand type hints coverage and enforce mypy across core and algorithms

 See Also